 O'Neill linked his ideas with Peter Glaser's Solar Power Satellite (SPS) concept.
 SPS's are large solar collectors in space that would beam energy for use on Earth or in space.
 O'Neill suggested that they too could be manufactured of extraterrestrial material and could provide an export valuable enough to make a colony economically self-sustaining.

 In 1973, George Hazelrigg, also of Princeton, suggested that the L4 and L5 Lagrangian points might be ideal locations for O'Neill's large habitats.
 (The idea of locating a large structure at one of these special orbital points can be traced back further to the 1961 novel A Fall of Moondust by Arthur C. Clarke).
 L4 and L5 are points of gravitational equilibrium located on the Moon's orbit at equal distances from both Earth and the Moon.
 An object placed in orbit around L5 (or L4) will remain there indefinitely without having to expend fuel.
-The orbit around L5 has an average radius of about 140,000 km, which leaves room for a large number of space settlements even at this one location.
+The orbit around L5 has an average radius of about 140,000 kilometers, which leaves room for a large number of space settlements even at this one location.